 For detail information: check the cost evaluation of company registration.

 Company registration certificate can validate your business path in Malaysia.
-But to carry out business without any authoritative complexities you need to arrange several licenses and certifications.
+But to carry out business without any authoritative complexities you need to arrange several licenses and certifications and foreign workers in Malaysia.
 Having those licenses for the company keeps your business running smoothly in Malaysia.

 Below are some typical licenses necessary to have during company formation in Malaysia: